 about Kate

-Born in Busan, Korea, Kate Bae is an independent curator and immigrant artist mainly working on site-specific installations and paintings based in New York City.
-Kate’s art practice is focused on multiple identities, memories, neuroses, and psychological borders.
-She holds an MFA from the Rhode Island School of Design and a BFA from the School of the Art Institute of Chicago in painting.
-Bae is a founder of Women’s Cactus for the Arts and has exhibited nationally and internationally including solo shows at the Sunroom Project Space in Wave Hill, Bronx, NY and the Deiglan Gallery in Akureyri, Iceland.
-She is a grant recipient from Real Art Award, MVP Chapter Lead Grant from Malikah Gender Justice Institute, Ora Lerman Trust, Creative Capital Professional Development Program and the NYFA Immigrant Artist Mentoring Program.
-She has attended many residencies including the Golden Foundation, the Studios at Mass MoCA, Trestle Gallery, Wassaic Project, Chashama and Lower East Side Printshop Keyholder Residency among others.
+Kate Bae is an independent curator and immigrant artist who works on site-specific installations and paintings based in Brooklyn and Busan.
+Bae holds an MFA from the Rhode Island School of Design and a BFA in painting from the School of the Art Institute of Chicago.
+She founded Women’s Cactus for the Arts and has exhibited nationally and internationally, most recently at Jeju Museum of Art and the Brooklyn Museum, NY.
+She is a grant recipient of the Puffin Foundation, Real Art Award, MVP Chapter Lead Grant from Malikah Gender Justice Institute, and Ora Lerman Trust.
+She has attended residencies, including the Golden Foundation, the Studios at Mass MoCA, the Trestle Gallery, the Wassaic Project, Chashama, and Lower East Side Printshop Keyholder Residency among others.

 Download CV in PDF